Overview

 Government consultation on structural reform of supervision

-Over the summer, HM Treasury launched a consultation on reforming anti-money laundering (AML) supervision.
+In 2023, HM Treasury launched a consultation on reforming anti-money laundering (AML) supervision.
 This follows their 2022 Review of the UK’s regulatory and supervisory regime, which concluded that while there had been continued improvement to the regime, some weaknesses in supervision may need to be addressed through structural reform.

 The objectives are: